qdrant/coach/README.md

           Always create collection before the first run of a drill --use-scalar-quantization
-          Whether to use scalar quantization for vectors --stop-at-first-error
+          Whether to use scalar quantization for vectors --vectors-on-disk
+          If true - serve vectors from disk.
+If set to false, the vectors will be loaded in RAM --stop-at-first-error
           Stop all drills at the first error encountered --only-healthcheck